 You might also be surprised to know that Christianity has been the inspiration and even the source of modern science, from its beginning.
 Why?
 Because Christians believed that God created the universe according to natural laws, in an orderly and rational way, and so to study the natural world was to admire the work of God.
 And this was close to a religious duty!

-That’s why it was their Christian faith that led Copernicus to conclude that the sun, and not the earth, was at the centre of the universe; that led Johannes Kepler to discover the nature of the solar system; and that resulted in James Clerk Maxwell reducing electromagnetism to a set of elegant equations.
+That’s why it was their Christian faith that led Copernicus to conclude that the sun, and not the earth, was at the center of the universe; that led Johannes Kepler to discover the nature of the solar system, and that resulted in James Clerk Maxwell reducing electromagnetism to a set of elegant equations.

-I’d recommend some more education in the history of and influences on western civilisation.
+I’d recommend some more education in the history of and influences on western civilization.
 Then people might not be so quick to say that Christianity is responsible for holding back knowledge.

 How about you?
 Is Christianity Responsible for Holding Back Education?